-The operator’s presence control system must also be tested to ensure the mower shuts off when the mower deck is engaged and the operator is not in the seat or the parking brake is not engaged when the operator leave the seat.
+The operator’s presence control system must also be tested to ensure the mower shuts off when the mower deck is engaged and the operator is not in the seat or the parking brake is not engaged when the operator leaves the seat.

 Go through all Husqvarna safety features and ensure they are working like they are designed to.
 Also, take time to inspect the rollover protection system (ROPS) and seat belt to make sure they have not been compromised and are in good working order.

-Zero turn lawn mowers are dangerous.
+Zero-turn lawn mowers are dangerous.
 Keeping the safety system in good working order can reduce your risks.
-Read “Dangers of Zero Turn Mower & How to Operate Safely” to make sure you are following the correctly safety procedures.
+Read “Dangers of Zero Turn Mower & How to Operate Safely” to make sure you are following the correct safety procedures.

 Check the Battery

 A Husqvarna zero turn uses a 12-volt lawn and garden battery.
 Check the battery voltage using a voltmeter.
 If your battery reading is 12.6 volts or greater your battery is 100% charged.
 When the voltage reading is less than this, you need to charge your battery.

 Make sure all cables are tight.
 Clean or replace the terminals if they are corroded.
 Create a baking soda bath using 3 cups of water and 2 heaping teaspoons of baking soda.
-Using this mixture and a wire brush clean the terminals until the corrosion is remove.
+Using this mixture and a wire brush clean the terminals until the corrosion is removed.
 Add a dielectric grease to prevent corrosion.